r7kamura/xrc/README.md

   room_jid: "bar@example.com", # optional
 )

+# Registers a callback called when client received a new private message.
+client.on_private_message do |message|
+  puts "Received private message: #{message.body}" end

-# Registers a callback called when client received a message with body.
+# Registers a callback called when client received a new room message.
 client.on_room_message do |message|
-  puts "Received message: #{message.body}" end
+  puts "Received room message: #{message.body}" end

-# Registers a callback called when client received a message with subject.
+# Registers a callback called when client received a new subject message.
 client.on_subject do |message|
   puts "Received subject: #{message.subject}" end